Get

 Don’t buy a kitten from any breeder.
 Only reputable ones will give you the vital information you need to learn about the cat’s breeding history.

-First, the breeder should provide a health certificate indicating that the kitten has undergone all the necessary health checks and is free from serious health complications.
+First, the breeder should provide a health certificate indicating that the kitten and their parents have undergone all the necessary health checks and are free from various health conditions.
 Also, ask to see the kitten’s vaccination records.

 devon rex cat is walking in the garden